Eduardo Bauermann

-Eduardo Gabriel dos Santos Bauermann (born 13 February 1996), known as Eduardo Bauermann, is a Brazilian footballer who plays as a defender for Santos.
+Eduardo Gabriel dos Santos Bauermann (born 13 February 1996), known as Eduardo Bauermann, is a Brazilian professional footballer who plays as a centre-back for Liga MX club Pachuca.

 Club career

 Internacional

 Born in Estância Velha, Rio Grande do Sul, Bauermann joined Internacional's youth setup in June 2006, aged ten.
 He made his first team debut at the age of just 17 on 26 January 2014, starting in a 2–1 Campeonato Gaúcho away win over Passo Fundo, as his side used an under-23 squad.

-Bauermann made his Série A debut with Inter on 17 May 2015, coming on as a second-half substitute for Léo Morais in a 1–0 home success over Avaí.
+Bauermann made his Série A debut with Inter on 17 May 2015, coming on as a second half substitute for Léo Morais in a 1–0 home success over Avaí.
 Roughly one year later, after being rarely used, he was loaned to Série B side Náutico.

 Bauermann immediately became a starter at the Timbu, scoring his first senior goal on 22 July 2016 in a 3–1 defeat of Avaí.
 On 3 August, however, he was recalled by his parent club, and featured in five league matches as the club suffered their first-ever top tier relegation.

 On 3 May 2017, after being again rarely used, Bauermann moved to Atlético Goianiense on loan until December.
 On 18 December, he moved to Figueirense also in a temporary deal.